- Home

 Women, Children, and Families Commission

 The Women, Children, and Families Commission has a mission to empower women and families in Framingham by advocating for their needs.
-The Commission works to enhance the lives of the residents of Framingham by raising awareness of the needs of women and families; promoting equity and fostering equal opportunities for those in our community.
-The Commission seeks to improve the quality of life for women and families most in need through advocacy, collaboration, education, outreach, and by making recommendations to the Mayor on these matters.
+The Commission works to enhance the lives of the residents of Framingham by raising awareness of the needs of women and families, promoting equity, and fostering equal opportunities for those in our community.
+The Commission seeks to improve the quality of life for women and families most in need through advocacy, collaboration, education, and outreach and by making recommendations to the Mayor on these matters.
 The Commission will examine and facilitate discussions on issues affecting women and families, especially children.
-By providing a voice for all women and families in Framingham the Commission will promote fundamental freedoms, basic human rights, intersectionality, equity, economic prosperity, and a strong foundation for all who live here to thrive.
+By providing a voice for all women and families in Framingham, the Commission will promote fundamental freedoms, basic human rights, intersectionality, equity, economic prosperity, and a strong foundation for all who live here to thrive.

 BOARD/COMMISSION DUTIES